ayys/star/README.md

 ### Installing

 Installation can be done from source or from a release tarball.
-There are currently not real differences between the two, appart that the release is a bit more lightweight as it does not include documentation and tests.
+There are currently no real differences between the two, appart that the release is a bit more lightweight as it does not include documentation and tests.
 Either method involves two steps: running `./configure` to configure star's installation and then `./install.sh` to install the tool.
-Currently, `configure` can only be used to set where star will be installed.
+Currently, `configure` is only used to set where star will be installed (but in the future, it may enable/disable features).

 Installation steps are the following:
 - running `configure` then `install.sh`
-- add the `bin` directory (where star is installed) to the PATH (the command to execute will be shown after installation)
+- add the `bin` directory (where star is installed) to the PATH if it is not alredy in it (the command to execute will be shown after installation)
 - initialize star using `eval "$(command star init YOUR_SHELL_TYPE)"` (see `command star --help`)

-#### Recommended local installation (from source) <!-- omit from toc -->
+#### Recommended user installation (from source) <!-- omit from toc -->

 ```sh
 git clone https://github.com/Fruchix/star.git